pragueyerrr/ankits-board/README.md

 # Ankit's Board

-A personal job tracker built for my friend Ankit, who's a video & production professional hunting for his next role in Dubai.
+A personal job tracker built for my friend Ankit, who's a freelance video & production professional hunting for his next role in Dubai.
+Ankit and his dad have had a life-changing impact on me, and 5 years later, I am the person I am and have the life I do because of their unwavering support and immense kindness.
+I've known them my entire life.
+If there's anything I can do to repay them, I'll find a way to do it.

 ---